dgirotto0/aicook/README.md

 7. **⏳ Loading Screen**: Watch a cool animation while your personalized recipe is being generated.
 8. **📜 Recipe Screen**: View your recipe, complete with ingredients, instructions, and an image.
 9. **❤️ Favorites**: Save recipes you like for quick access later.
+10. **💎 Premium Access**: Visit the profile section to unlock unlimited recipes by subscribing to the premium plan via Stripe.
+11. **🌓 Theme Toggle**: Switch between dark and light modes directly from the settings menu.
+12. **🌍 Language**: Change the app language to English, Spanish, or Portuguese from the profile or settings screen.

 ## 🛠️ Technologies Used